jmikkola/Dictionary-lowering/README.md

 This has a parser front-end that uses an ml-like lisp-based syntax.

 - The immediate next step is to use the parser to build unit tests of the lowering logic.
+- Add syntax for struct types
+- Add logic to convert LoweringOutput back to syntax
 - The next milestone is to have it read in (typed) code with classes and instances and output lowered code (print it out), making it possible to visually inspect that this works and is sane.
     - It might be useful to add a typecheck pass that can check that the user-provided types are